tygee713/JQuery-RPG/README.md

-# week-4-game
+# JQuery-RPG
-Street Fighter RPG game
+Browser RPG game using Javascript opjects and JQuery to dynamically populate page elements.